dansteingart/without_the_hot_air/pages_md/SEwtHA_01.md

 What I’m aiming to do in this book is to make these numbers simple and memorable; to show you how you can ﬁgure out the numbers for yourself; and to make the situation so clear that any thinking reader will be able to draw striking conclusions.
 I don’t want to feed you my own conclusions.
 Convictions are stronger if they are self-generated, rather than taught.
 Understanding is a creative process.
 When you’ve read this book I hope you’ll have reinforced the conﬁdence that you can ﬁgure anything out.

 I’d like to emphasize that the calculations we will do are deliberately imprecise.
 Simpliﬁcation is a key to understanding.
 First, by rounding the numbers, we can make them easier to remember.
 Second, rounded numbers allow quick calculations.
 For example, in this book, the population of the United Kingdom is 60 million, and the population of the world is 6 billion.
 I’m perfectly capable of looking up more accurate ﬁgures, but accuracy would get in the way of ﬂuent thought.
 For example, if we learn that the world’s greenhouse gas emissions in 2000 were 34 billion tons of CO<sub>2</sub>-equivalent per year, then we can instantly note, without a calculator, that the average emissions per person are 5 or 6 tons of CO<sub>2</sub>-equivalent per person per year.
 This rough answer is not exact, but it’s accurate enough to inform interesting conversations.
-For instance, if you learn that a roundtrip intercontinental ﬂight emits nearly two tons of CO<sub>2</sub> per passenger, then knowing the average emissions yardstick (5-and-a-bit tons per year per person) helps you realize that just one such plane-trip per year corre
+For instance, if you learn that a roundtrip intercontinental ﬂight emits nearly two tons of CO<sub>2</sub> per passenger, then knowing the average emissions yardstick (5-and-a-bit tons per year per person) helps you realize that just one such plane-trip per year corresponds to over a third of the average person’s carbon emissions.

 <img src="LowEManS.jpg" alt="Low carbon emission man - cartoon" width="184" height="200" />
-*“Look – it’s Low Carbon Emission Man”*
+<center>“Look – it’s Low Carbon Emission Man”</center>

-<span class="figurenumber">Figure 1.10.</span> Reproduced by kind permission of PRIVATE EYE / Peter Dredge <span class="websitetitle">www.private-eye.co.uk</span>.
+<div class='capt'><span class="figurenumber">Figure 1.10.</span> Reproduced by kind permission of PRIVATE EYE / Peter Dredge <span class="websitetitle">www.private-eye.co.uk</span>.</div>

-sponds to over a third of the average person’s carbon emissions.

 I like to base my calculations on everyday knowledge rather than on trawling through impersonal national statistics.
 For example, if I want to estimate the typical wind speeds in Cambridge, I ask “is my cycling speed usually faster than the wind?”
 The answer is yes.
 So I can deduce that the wind speed in Cambridge is only rarely faster than my typical cycling speed of 20km/h.
 I back up these everyday estimates with other peoples’ calculations and with ofﬁcial statistics.
 (Please look for these in each chapter’s end-notes.)
 This book isn’t intended to be a deﬁnitive store of super-accurate numbers.
 Rather, it’s intended to illustrate how to use approximate numbers as a part of constructive consensual conversations.